On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Reliability of Data Retrieval

 \subsection{Outer MDS Code and Data Retrieval}

-A decoding failure in the inner MDS code results in a strand loss, which the outer MDS code can detect and treat as an erasure.
-In contrast, a miscorrection in the inner code remains undetected and leads to incorrect strand information, effectively causing substitution errors in the outer code.
+A decoding failure in the inner MDS code results in a sequence dropout, which the outer MDS code can detect and treat as an erasure.
+In contrast, a miscorrection in the inner code remains undetected and leads to incorrect sequence information, effectively causing substitution errors in the outer code.
 The outer $(N, K)$~MDS code can correct any combination of $e^{\text{era}}$ erasures and $e^{\text{sub}}$ substitutions, provided that \mbox{$e^{\text{era}} + 2e^{\text{sub}} \leq N - K$}, which is a standard property of MDS codes.
-Equivalently, the data can be retrieved successfully if the number of correctly decoded strands exceeds the number of incorrectly decoded strands by at least~$K$.
-To formulate this condition mathematically, we introduce some definitions and notation.
+Equivalently, the data can be retrieved successfully if the number of correctly decoded sequences exceeds the number of incorrectly decoded ones by at least~$K$.
+To formulate this condition mathematically, we introduce the following definition.